Five Years Later

-Five Years Later is an album by Ralph Towner and guitarists John Abercrombie that was recorded in 1981 and released by ECM in 1982.
+Five Years Later is a collaborative album by American jazz guitarists Ralph Towner and John Abercrombie, recorded in March 1981 and released on ECM February the following year.

 Reception

-The Allmusic review by Scott Yanow gave the album 2½ stars, stating, "One can easily tell the two guitarists apart, since Abercrombie mostly plays electric and has a more forceful sound, while Towner's solos are usually more introverted.
+The AllMusic review by Scott Yanow stated, "One can easily tell the two guitarists apart, since Abercrombie mostly plays electric and has a more forceful sound, while Towner's solos are usually more introverted.
 They perform three of Towner's songs, a pair of Abercrombie originals, and three collaborations.
 Although the interaction tends to be fairly quiet, there is a lot of subtle passion."

-The Rolling Stone Jazz Record Guide said, "another album of spectacular duets".
+The Rolling Stone Jazz Record Guide called Five Years Later "another album of spectacular duets".